 What are the current issues for people with dementia?

-Generally, there is a low level of knowledge in the health professions – even among those who have been trained to care for people with dementia – and among estates and facilities staff about what makes a positive therapeutic environment for people with dementia.
-The volume of applications for the EHE programmes has shown that there is a considerable level of interest in creating dementia-friendly environments and there is a desire across the service for practical advice to enhance the quality of the care provided to people with dementia.
+In particular, hospital stays are recognised to have detrimental effects on people with dementia who have longer lengths of stay and poorer outcomes.
+However, there remains a low level of knowledge in the health professions – even among those who have been trained to care for people with dementia – and among estates and facilities staff about what makes a positive therapeutic environment for people with dementia.
+The volume of applications for the EHE programmes and training events has shown that there is a considerable level of interest in creating dementia friendly environments and there is a desire across the service for practical advice to enhance the quality of the care provided to people with dementia.

 The EHE programme to improve the environment of care for people with dementia was funded by the Department of Health.
-It involved 23 teams from acute, community and mental health NHS trusts who have worked on a range of projects across the dementia care pathway and sought to make hospital environments less alienating for people with cognitive problems.
-In 2009, ten mental health trusts joined the dementia care programme and ten acute trusts and two community trusts followed in 2010.
-Find out more about the organisations participating in the programme with our list on the right.
+It involved 23 teams from acute, community and mental health NHS trusts who worked on a range of projects across the dementia care pathway and sought to make hospital environments less alienating for people with cognitive problems.
+In 2009, ten mental health trusts joined the dementia care programme, and ten acute trusts and two community trusts followed in 2010.

 Projects have demonstrated that relatively inexpensive interventions, such as changes to lighting, floor coverings and improved way-finding, can have a significant impact.
-Evaluation has shown that environmental improvements can have a positive effect on reduction in falls, violent and aggressive behaviours, and staff recruitment and retention.
-The EHE schemes are already showing that it is possible to improve the quality and outcomes of care for people with dementia as well as improving staff morale and reducing overall costs by making inexpensive changes to the environment of care.
+Evaluation has shown that environmental improvements can have a positive effect on reducing falls, violent and aggressive behaviours, and improving staff recruitment and retention.
+The EHE schemes have shown that it is possible to improve the quality and outcomes of care for people with dementia as well as improve staff morale and reduce overall costs by making inexpensive changes to the environment of care.

 Tools and resources: Developing supportive design for people with dementia

-To support clinical staff and their estates colleagues, The King's Fund has produced a range of resources to enable hospitals and care homes to become more dementia friendly.
+To support clinical and care staff, managers and estates colleagues, The King's Fund has produced a range of resources to enable hospitals, care homes, primary care premises and specialist housing providers to become more dementia friendly.

 Find out more about our EHE dementia tools and design principles